Genevieveok/Baby-Shower-Taboo/README.md

 ## Local Development

-To run the game locally, follow these steps:
+After cloning the code to your local environment, follow these steps to run the game locally:

 1. Navigate to the project root directory: